 Find out how Element's corrosion testing programs can drastically reduce the risks associated with corrosion.

 SEM analysis is a powerful analytical tool which uses a focused beam of electrons to produce intricate, high magnification images of a sample’s surface topography.

 Thermal analysis methods measure mechanical changes under differing temperatures and loads, and can pinpoint when and at what temperature significant thermal events occur.

 Our shelf life testing can help you determine how climatic and environmental factors like humidity, temperature, and light will affect the lifespan and integrity of your products.

-Find out how Element's laboratories help its customers to characterize the properties and behaviors of materials and components using varying loads, speeds and environmental conditions to create predictive patterns of future behavior.
+Element's laboratories help customers characterize the properties and behaviors of materials and components using varying loads, speeds, and environmental conditions to create predictive patterns of future behavior.

 Our fractography services can help determine the cause of failure, fatigue, or defects in metallic materials.

 Our teams provide expert failure analysis and reporting through a range of technical services, including stress analysis and material characterization, trace evidence analysis and forensic engineering.

 We offer a full range of failure analysis services in the following areas: